Ultrasonic Extraction of Extra Virgin Olive Oil

 - easy retrofitting

-Nutritionally Enriched Olive Oil
+Nutritionally Enriched Extra Virgin Olive Oil

 Applying ultrasound waves during the maceration / malaxation step enables to improve the nutritional value of olive oil by enriching it in phenolic compounds and vitamins from olive leaves.
 By extracting phenolic compounds such as α-tocopherol and oleuropein from olive leaves and adding them to the olive oil, the nutritional quality of the olive oil can be enhanced.

-Flavored Olive Oil
+Flavour Infused Olive Oil

 Herbs and spices such as basil, sage, rosemary, garlic, lemon peel, peppers, ginger, rosemary sprigs, etc. can be used to infuse olive oil.
 The intense extraction effects of sonication help to release the flavor of the herbal / spice substrate much more complete and faster.
 Click here to read more about ultrasonic extraction!

 Our ultrasonic systems are highly versatile and can be used in several process stages of your process.
 If you want to process your olive oil further, you can use your ultrasonic system to create fine size emulsions, e.g. to manufacture olive oil vinagrettes, dressings or sauces.

 More About Extra Virgin Olive Oil